Camp Sarsaparilla is a day camp for children ages 5-12. Day camp is 9:00-3:30 daily.

 Camp Sarsaparilla Facilities: The camp has two 19th century barns, one housing our art program and the other housing our nature center, a gathering place for camp meetings, journal writing, and singing our camp songs, and rainy day activities.
 Sarsaparilla has views overlooking surrounding mountains, and is situated 15 minutes from Williamstown and 20 minutes from Bennington.
 The property includes 40 plus acres of woodlands including areas for camp crafts, trust-building activities, the popular making of gnome homes, fields for wildflower hikes and other nature activities, and large, flat, grassy areas for games.
 There are two spring-fed ponds; one for frogging, the other lined for swimming.

-Camp Sarsaparilla Staff: Our staff includes two directors.
-Merry Anderson and Dick Steege and four teenage counselors ages 16 or older, one of whom is a certified lifeguard.
+Camp Sarsaparilla Staff: Our staff includes two directors, MERRY ANDERSON and ANNE O’CONNOR”, and at least 4-6 young people who will serve as counselors, one of whom is a certified lifeguard.
 By keeping enrollment around 30 we can maintain a staff to camper ratio about one to five or six.

 Creating art kits for children,creating fanciful creatures of the imagination, and exploring fiber arts are Merry’s beloved activities.
 Her mind is always filled with new ideas for camp art activities which will allow children to experience the joy of using their hands.
 Learning new skills in creating things with natural materials is essential to childhood!